Secretgirl333/Covid-Accountability-Project/README.md

 | Steve Adler | Mayor of Austin | [Business Insider](https://www.businessinsider.com/democratic-politicians-who-violated-covid-19-rules-guidance-list-2020-12) |

 Know of any other politicians who fit this list?
 Fill out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdDaAxkWCeZDl47P7jcBLRItIRbQS55YiZaUd9A51Xd4Wk-Tg/viewform?usp=sf_link) to add on

+Please reach out for any additional suggestions, feature requests, questions, or comments at this email: hanaa.hindi183@gmail.com